 - Numerous marketing uses: Use Clearbit for prospecting, targeted marketing, or personalized buyer journeys.

 - Live data: Live data is always preferable to potentially stale information.

 - No data enrichment outsourcing: Clearbit manages all the enrichment in-house.

 - Pricey: Though the pricing is not available without speaking to the sales team, the vendor is said to be rather expensive, according to reviews.

-Another familiar name that offers data enrichment: Crunchbase.
-The world’s most popular database for startups, funding rounds, and investors also doubles as prospecting software to help you find and close the right deals.
+Another familiar name that offers data enrichment is Crunchbase.
+The world’s most popular database for startups, funding rounds, and investors doubles as prospecting software to help you find and close the right deals.